Michael1075/MetroMapLib/README.md

 The file `construct_json.py` is a tool to config json files, which store path data of tex.

-You can also create your own map by creating 2 excel files in the format required.
+You can also create your own map by creating a folder with an `input.json` in the format required.